-Apple currently has eight different Mac Pro Expansion (MPX) Modules that contain AMD Radeon Pro graphics processing units (GPUs).
+Apple currently has many different Mac Pro Expansion (MPX) Modules that contain AMD Radeon Pro graphics processing units (GPUs).
 Radeon Pro MPX Modules can use slots 1-2 and slots 3-4, and you can install one or two of each module:

 - Radeon Pro 580X MPX Module: one module only

 - Radeon Pro W5500X MPX Module: one or two modules